In Flames: I, the Mask (2018–2021)

-On 14 December 2018, In Flames announced that their 13th album titled I, the Mask would be released on 1 March 2019.
+On 14 December 2018, In Flames announced that their 13th album, I, the Mask, would be released on 1 March 2019.
 As part of this announcement, they released two singles from the upcoming album, "I Am Above" and "(This Is Our) House".
-The music video for "I Am Above" features Swedish actor Martin Wallström lyp syncing the entire song in one shot against a black backdrop and does not show any members of the band.
+The music video for "I Am Above" features Swedish actor Martin Wallström lyp syncing the song in one shot against a black backdrop and does not show any members of the band.
 The lyric video released for "(This Is Our) House" features live concert footage from the Borgholm Brinner music festival in Sweden.

 The album was produced by Howard Benson, mixed by Chris Lord-Alge, and mastered by Ted Jensen.
 On 10 January 2019, the lyric video for "I, the Mask", the title track of the album, was released via the Nuclear Blast Records' YouTube channel.
 In Flames was set to open up for Megadeth and Lamb of God with Trivium in the summer of 2020 in North America.
-The event has since been rescheduled to 2021 due to the COVID-19 pandemic.
-Due to international visa issues caused by the pandemic, In Flames was later forced to withdraw from the tour and were replaced by Hatebreed.
+The event was rescheduled to 2021 due to the COVID-19 pandemic.
+Due to international visa issues caused by the pandemic, In Flames withdrew from the tour and were replaced with Hatebreed.

 On 28 August 2020, In Flames released a 20th anniversary edition of Clayman.
 It features remastered versions of every song as well as re-recorded versions of "Only for the Weak", "Bullet Ride", "Pinball Map", and "Clayman".
-In 2021, Stanne, Strömblad, Svensson, Iwers and Engelin announced the formation of the band The Halo Effect; the band consists entirely of ex-members of In Flames.
+In 2021, Stanne, Strömblad, Svensson, Iwers and Engelin announced the formation of the band The Halo Effect, consisting of former In Flames members.

-Foregone (2022–present)
+Foregone (2022–2025)

-In early 2022, In Flames announced the festival "Dalhalla Brinner", their own festival taking place in the Dalhalla open air theater; opening for the band were Orbit Culture, Lorna Shore and Tesseract.
+In early 2022, In Flames announced the festival "Dalhalla Brinner", their own festival taking place in the Dalhalla open air theater.
+Opening for the band were Orbit Culture, Lorna Shore and Tesseract.

-On 13 June 2022, In Flames released the song "State of Slow Decay" and announced they were re-signing with Nuclear Blast; the song was noted for having a sound similar to the band's earlier melodic death metal works.
+On 13 June 2022, In Flames released the song "State of Slow Decay" and announced they were resigning with Nuclear Blast.
+The song was noted for sounding similar to the band's earlier melodic death metal works.
 On 1 August, the band released another single, "The Great Deceiver".
-On 15 September 2022, In Flames announced that their 14th studio album, entitled Foregone, would be released on 10 February 2023.
+On 15 September 2022, In Flames announced that their 14th studio album, Foregone, would be released on 10 February 2023.
 The same day as the album's announcement, a visualizer for the song "Foregone Pt.
 1" was released.
 The album's fourth single, "Foregone Pt.
-2", was released on 7 November along with a music video.
-The album's fifth single, "Meet Your Maker", was released on 16 January 2023 along with a music video.
-On 8 June 2023, the band announced that bassist Bryce Paul departed from the band on good terms and revealed his replacement Liam Wilson of The Dillinger Escape Plan.
+2", was released on 7 November with a music video.
+The album's fifth single, "Meet Your Maker", was released on 16 January 2023 with a music video.
+On 8 June 2023, the band announced that bassist Bryce Paul departed from the band on good terms and revealed his replacement, Liam Wilson of The Dillinger Escape Plan.

-On 27 May 2025, the band announced that they have parted ways with drummer Tanner Wayne.
+On 27 May 2025, the band announced that they parted ways with drummer Tanner Wayne.
+Two days later, the band announced Jon Rice as their live drummer for their upcoming European tour.